-I didn’t fully realize it at the time, but God had forewarned me of this season.
+I didn’t fully realize it at the time, but later I’d wondered if possibly God had forewarned me of this season.
+It sounds odd, so forgive me for that.
 There was a night a few years earlier.
 I was at the bedside of someone really dear to me while she was getting closer to meeting Jesus face-to-face.
 My heart ached.

 Not so many weeks before that night I’d thanked God that the grandparents I’d grown up knowing and loving would be at my wedding.
 I felt so grateful.
 Then a phone call happened.
 While I packed my suitcase—with regular clothes and just-in-case funeral clothes, I felt like I was being laughed at.
 Not by God of course, but laughed at nonetheless.